 When people talk and listen to each other in a safe and guided environment it usually results in a solution to the dispute.
 We can’t promise it will solve all problems.
 However, when cases reach a mediation meeting, an agreement is usually made and issues are improved if not completely resolved.

-Why can’t Bolton at Home take action against my neighbour or must tell them for me?
+Why can’t Bolton at Home take action against my neighbour or just tell them for me?

 In neighbour dispute cases, mediation has an important role to play, particularly in preventing issues from getting worse.
 Our mediators don’t take sides.
 Mediation is successful because you get to explain the impact of the problem in your own words to your neighbour.
 Your neighbour can listen, understand your feelings and learn how you’re affected.
 You need to be willing to listen to your neighbour in the same way.
 This often leads to answers and a positive way forward.